centreon/centreon-documentation/cloud/resources/known-issues.md

    **Workaround**: Delete and recreate the rule.

-* It is not yet possible to define a time period for notifications.

 ## Configuration

+* Incremental mass changes are not possible for hosts and services.

 * After editing it, a customized command disappears from the listing.
 Please note that the command exists and will still be used.